mrwd2009/mono-server/packages/simple-service/README.md

   route // Optional: all available routes index.ts // export all routes
 ```
+The unnecessary directories can be removed.
+The `index.ts` file will be loaded automatically.

 **Caution**: Do not call any function from other module directory.
 Shared functions across system should be placed in `./src/lib` directory.

 ### 3. Source Code Format